It's never too early to start packing

 - Reusable pads must be packaged and include

-- The name of your product
+- The name/type of the product

 - Instructions for use